TanGentleman/TanTan/README.md

 The following steps assume you have all the required dependencies.
 (Should I make a formal check for this?)

-# Using the TanTan chatbot
+# Using the TanTan chatbot:
 (Pre-req: Create an openai account)
 1. Grab your openai api key from (https://platform.openai.com/account/api-keys)
 2. Paste this key to mysecrets.py